inlor/inlor.github.io/README.md

 ### ```File Tags```

 This project has similar functionalities like MacOS system tags of files or Windows system tags.
-One advanced function is that our project has a hierarchy between tags applied thanks to an SQLite database.
+One advanced function is that our project has a hierarchy between tags applied thanks to a SQLite database.
 We used **xattr** attribute to link tags with files.

 May 2020: [source code.](https://github.com/inlor/university/tree/main/L3S6/SY6/filetags)